chantron/bpt-wordpress/readme.txt

 = My password protected prices are being displayed by the plugin, how do I prevent that? =

-When you're logged into Wordpress as an Administrator, go to the post/page where the event list is being displayed.
+When you're logged into WordPress as an Administrator, go to the post/page where the event list is being displayed.
 You should see a green "HIDE PRICE" link under the prices.
 Clicking that will hide the price from any visitor to the site who is not logged in as an admin.

 = How can I customize the look and feel of the event list or the calendar? =